Landixbtw/oshell/README.md

 - redirect output with xx > output.txt ✅

 ### Todo
+- make README nicer
+- add descriptive error messages?
+Check return statements so that process only gets terminated on really really bad failure? or exit().
 - echo passes the "" to the file, it should not - remove the "" when parsing ✅ (added simple function from claude.ai)

 #### CRITICAL